hgrecco/mdform/README.rst

     >>> html = md.convert(text)  # this is the jinja template
     >>> form_dict = md.Form      # this is the definition dict

+By default, the html output will be a jinja2 template that uses WTForms_`.

-or use it like this to create a `WTForm`_ compatible template:
+Òr use it like this to create a `Flask-Bootstrap4` and `WTForm`_ compatible template:

     >>> import markdown
     >>> from mdform import FormExtension